c4tfishy-1/ColourPicker/README.md

 - Add eyedropper for easier selection of custom colours [TODO]
 - Clear default custom colours so users can add their own [TODO]

+Usage:

+You may need to install Pyperclip in order to use this script.
+Simply open a terminal and type ```pip install pyperclip``` for that.
+Then, double click on the file and it will run!

 Enjoy!